aegatlin/metamark/README.md

   - [ ] Github actions examples
   - [ ] CLI usage examples
 - [ ] Sample front-end examples (react, express, vue)
+- [ ] Support for multi-level paths in output html (not just slugs).
+The origianl folder path remain available so you can still display hierarchy (a breadcrumb) easily in your front-end.

 ## CLI Usage